Japan military opens probe after sex harassment complaints | Politics

 - Japan

-Japan's defence minister said Tuesday he has ordered a ministry-wide special investigation into growing reports of sexual assault after allegations of harassment were brought by a former soldier.
+Japan's defense minister has said that he has ordered a ministry-wide special investigation into growing reports of sexual assault after allegations of harassment were brought by a former soldier.

 “Harassment is a violation of basic human rights.
 It also shakes troop morale and absolutely should not happen,” Hamada said.
 Hamada said the number of complaints of sexual, power and other forms of harassment has risen from 256 in 2016 to 2,311 last year.